 GDPR stands for EU General Data Protection Regulation.
 This add-on will try to help you to make your website comply to this new regulation.

-- Overall settings that might affect GDPR
+- It can scan several settings that might affect GDPR:

 - Is the connection secure?